 4 Ways to Loop with WordPress.
 At the heart of the WordPress theme template is the venerable WordPress loop.

 When you’re looking at your index.php file, for example, the loop is the part that typically begins with if(have_posts()) and contains all the tags and markup used to generate the page.
 The default loop works perfectly well for most single-loop themes, but for more advanced designs with stuff like multiple and custom loops, more looping power is needed.
+Fortunately, WordPress provides plenty of flexibility with four ways to loop: Each of these looping methods is useful in a variety of situations.
+They share a lot of the same underlying functionality, and the query parameters are essentially the same.
+The Default Loop.
 10 Useful WordPress Loop Hacks.
 The loop is a very important aspect of WordPress blogs.

 In this article, I’m going to show you some super useful SQL queries to manage your WordPress comments more easily.
 Despite its open source nature, WordPress sill has its limitations.
 There’s always 1 or 2 things you wish you could change about a specific theme, but if you’re not an experienced developer, it can be a nightmare to figure out how to make those changes.
 Today, I’ll showcase a great tool named Ultimatum which can help you creating complex WordPress themes with no coding.
-Do you want your blog or site to look really cool for the new year?
 WpRecipes.com : Daily recipes to cook with WordPress.
 Hacks, Snippets and Articles.
 10 Tips To Optimize Your WordPress Theme.
 Advertisement The beauty of WordPress is in how easy it is to adapt for different tasks.

 Wordpress dashboard is the first page that you encounter when you log into your blog administration area.
 The “default page” allows you to see everything that is happening with your blog, from the main posts, stats, recent comments, wordpress news, and any plugins/widgets or updates you might be interested in.
 You, as the blog administrator can use Dashboard to do just about anything on your blog.
 However, sometimes there is so much information on the Dashboard that it can actually get in the way of what you are actually trying to do.
 Diy Theme Framework.
 Roles and Capabilities.
 Roles and Capabilities Languages: English • Español • Français • 日本語 • Português do Brasil • 中文(简体) • (Add your language) Description WordPress uses a concept of Roles, designed to give the site owner the ability to control what users can and cannot do within the site.